cpacker/MemGPT/docs/functions.md

     The functions you write MUST have proper docstrings and type hints - this is because MemGPT will use these docstrings and types to automatically create a JSON schema that is used in the LLM prompt.
 Use the docstrings and types annotations from the [example functions](https://github.com/cpacker/MemGPT/blob/main/memgpt/functions/function_sets/base.py) for guidance.

+!!! warning "Function output length"

+    Your custom function should always return a string that is **capped in length**.
+If your string goes over the specified limit, it will be truncated internaly.
+This is to prevent potential context overflows caused by uncapped string returns (for example, a rogue HTTP request that returns a string larger than the LLM context window).

+    If you return any type other than `str` (e.g. `dict``) in your custom functions, MemGPT will attempt to cast the result to a string (and truncate the result if it is too long).
+It is preferable to return strings - think of your function returning a natural language description of the outcome (see the D20 example below).

 In this simple example we'll give MemGPT the ability to roll a [D20 die](https://en.wikipedia.org/wiki/D20_System).

 First, let's create a python file  `~/.memgpt/functions/d20.py`, and write some code that uses the `random` library to "roll a die":